mijail-naal/async_api/README.md

 ### Project description

-An asynchronous API for the online movie service implemented whit FastAPI.
+An asynchronous API for the online movie service implemented with FastAPI.
 This service is the entry point for all customers and displays information for home, movies, actors and genres pages, and search functionalities.
-In the first stage, the service allow only anonymous users.
+On the first stage, the service allows only anonymous users.
 Authorization and authentication functions are not implemented yet.

 Technologies used:
-- The application code is written in Python + FastAPI.
+- The application code is written in Python and FastAPI.
 - The application runs under the control of the ASGI server (uvicorn).
 - ElasticSearch is used as storage.
 - Redis is used to cache the data.